shuokabe/pyseg/README.md

 # pyseg

-pyseg is a Python implementation of dpseg, a word segmentation model.
+pyseg is a Python implementation of dpseg, a word segmentation model, and its variant, pypseg.

 dpseg is a Dirichlet process word segmentation model, developed by Sharon Goldwater and explained in [A Bayesian Framework for Word Segmentation: Exploring the Effects of Context][1], Sharon Goldwater, Thomas L. Griffiths, and Mark Johnson.